-The Guild was formed in 1944 – not because a group of journalists thought of the idea but at the suggestion of Sir Reginald Dorman-Smith, who had served as agriculture minister in the British Government in 1939 and 1940.
+The British Guild of Agricultural Journalists was formed in 1944 at the suggestion of Sir Reginald Dorman-Smith, a former NFU president who served as agriculture minister in the British Government in 1939 and 1940.

-Sir Reginald wanted to encourage informal contact between government ministers and the farming media through an agricultural reporters’ organisation.
+Sir Reginald thought it was a good idea to encourage government ministers and the farming press to talk to each other informally through an agricultural reporters’ organisation.

 For the leading politicians invited to attend, including Government agriculture ministers and other influential people, it was an efficient way of giving informal briefings to journalists on policies and priorities.

-The 1950s and 1960s were a flourishing period for agricultural journalism in Britain, since post-war rationing had opened many eyes to the importance and news value of food production, with its political and technical issues.
+The 1950s and 60s were a flourishing time for agricultural journalism in Britain, since post-war rationing had opened peoples’ eyes to the importance and news value of food production.

-The launch of new national and regional titles, as well as the rise of specialist publications covering mechanisation, arable and dairy farming, as well as commercial horticulture, brought more people into journalism and into the Guild.
+The launch of new national and regional titles, as well as the rise of specialist publications covering mechanisation, arable and dairy farming, and commercial horticulture, brought more people into journalism and into the Guild.

 In 1957, the Guild accepted its one hundredth member; 30 years later, membership exceeded 500.

-Associates progressively wielded more influence in the organisation, often being more willing to help run Guild affairs than their journalist counterparts, and as the distinction between the role of journalists (particularly freelancers) and PRs has become increasingly blurred, the Guild eventually settled on a single class of membership.
+Associates progressively wielded more influence in the organisation, often being more willing to help run Guild affairs than their journalist counterparts, and as the distinction between the role of journalists (particularly freelancers) and PRs became increasingly blurred, the Guild settled on a single class of membership.

-Since then, the Guild has continued to adapt: the number of Council members has been halved and online meetings are used when practicable to curtail costs; communication with members is now more frequent through a website, monthly e-newsletters, Facebook and Twitter.
+Since then, the Guild has continued to adapt: The number of Council members has been halved and online meetings are used to keep costs in check.
+Communication with members is now more frequent through our website, monthly e-newsletters, and social media.

-It is also actively involved in the European agricultural journalists’ organisation ENAJ, as well as the IFAJ, regularly succeeding in putting forward candidates for the professional development experience for young journalists that is held during the annual worldwide Congress.
+The Guild is also actively involved in the European agricultural journalists’ organisation, ENAJ, as well as the IFAJ, regularly succeeding in putting forward candidates for the professional development experience for young journalists that is held during the annual worldwide Congress.

 Proceeds from IFAJ Congress 2014, organised and hosted by the Guild in Scotland, has resulted in a legacy fund that will also help with journalists’ professional development.